zbyju/obsidian/3. Complex notes/Databases/TPC Benchmarks.md

 Output:
 - tpmC - transactions per minute - the number of new order transactions per minute a system can process.
+- $/tpmC - transactions per minute cost - best value configuration

 # TPC-E
+Similar to TCP-C it focuses on OLTP systems.
+It simulates a scenario of a trading company and is more complex than

 # TPC-H